 6.07 Updated Exhibits and Schedules.
 Each Party shall, prior to Closing, supplement the exhibits and schedules to this Agreement with additional information that, if existing or known to it on the date of this Agreement, would have been required to have been included in one or more exhibits or schedules to this Agreement.
 For purposes of determining the satisfaction of any of the conditions to the obligations of Purchaser and Seller in Sections 7.03 and 7.04 and the liability of Purchaser and Seller following Closing for breaches of its representations, warranties and covenants under this Agreement, the exhibits and schedules to this Agreement shall be deemed to include only (a) the information contained therein on the date of this Agreement and (b) information added to such exhibits and schedules by written supplements to this Agreement delivered prior to Closing by the Party making such amendment that are (i) accepted in writing by the other Party or (ii) reflect actions permitted or required by this Agreement to be taken prior to Closing.

+6.08 Imbalances.
+Seller shall make reasonable efforts to cause the individual physical natural gas cumulative imbalances with respect to the Assets to be reduced to as close to zero as possible as of the Closing Date.
+A determination of the imbalances existing on the Assets, as of the Closing Date, shall be made by Seller using System measurement and other information then available, and supplemented by appropriate historical and current operational information.
+Seller shall prepare an “Imbalance Schedule” as of the Closing Date, which shall set forth by shipper, estimated imbalance receivables and imbalance payables.
+Purchaser shall cash out and pay Seller for any imbalances due from shippers by multiplying the imbalance quantity by the “Imbalance Price” or Seller shall cash out and pay Purchaser for any imbalances due to shippers by multiplying the imbalance quantity by the “Imbalance Price”.
+The “Imbalance Price” shall be the NWPL Index Price at the first of the month in which the Effective Date occurs.

 ARTICLE VII